WakiMak/trentent.github.io-forked/_posts/2016-07-22-citrix-xenapp-graphical-artifacts.md

   - Registry

 ---
-In our Citrix & 6.5 environment we started having a couple applications encounter an issue where they would experience some serious graphical artifacts.
+In our Citrix XenApp 6.5 environment we started having a couple applications encounter an issue where they would experience some serious graphical artifacts.
 What was supposed to look like this:

 <img class="aligncenter size-full wp-image-1597" src="/wp-content/uploads/2016/07/1-1.png" alt="1" width="1915" height="1122" srcset="/wp-content/uploads/2016/07/1-1.png 1915w, /wp-content/uploads/2016/07/1-1-300x176.png 300w, /wp-content/uploads/2016/07/1-1-768x450.png 768w, /wp-content/uploads/2016/07/1-1-1024x600.png 1024w" sizes="(max-width: 1915px) 100vw, 1915px" />